philmalv129/RotateImagesInCSharp/README.md

 [See here](https://msdn.microsoft.com/en-us/library/windows/desktop/ms534418(v=vs.85).aspx) for more information on the EXIF tags used in Windows (.Net).

-For C# see also [here](https://github.com/SeppPenner/AutoImageTurner) for another possible implementation.

 Example images using each of the EXIF orientation flags (1-to-8), in both landscape and portrait orientations [See here](https://github.com/recurser/exif-orientation-examples).